diqingz/Fruit-ninja-on-FPGA/README.md

 #### 7. The alignment of the keycodes and the assigned fruits/bombs.
 The alignment ensures that depending on the keycode pressed by the user will dictate if a certain fruit or bomb will be removed.

+### Additional Features

+#### 1. The amount of lives that the user has until the game will end.
+There will be three lives that the user starts with at the beginning of the game and will decrease as a penalty has been made.
+The amount of the lives will be displayed on the corner of the VGA screen.

+#### 2. A leaderboard in which it will be displayed on the VGA display with the help of font rom.
+This will allow the user to keep know their final score.
+Additionally it will remove the constraint of the score that can be displayed.

+#### 3. The ability of changing the input interface of the game from a wired keyboard to a mouse.
+The mouse would remove the keycodes on the screen and instead consist of a slicing mechanism.

+#### 4. An animation when the keycodes of the wired keyboard align with the fruit or bomb.
+For instance, if the keycode matched the fruits assigned keycode then the fruit would either explode or slice in half.

+#### 5. The ability of getting bonus points for destroying multiple fruits on the same slice.
+In the original Fruit Ninja more points are rewarded if the user slices multiple fruits in one go.
+Therefore, a bonus points system will be set up.

+#### 6. Sound for the game to have when the fruits are sliced and when the bomb is sliced.
+The ability to add sound is unknown to us, however, if the project is moving at a great pace then we could learn how we can implement sounds to the game.

+#### 7. A main menu in which it will be displayed on the VGA display with the help of font rom.
+This will allow the originally mentioned start process of the push button on the FPGA to be instead interactive with the VGA display.
+The main menu will primarily consist of start, scoreboard, set difficulty.